Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 A LoRaWAN device cannot interleave several fragmented SCHC datagrams.
 This field is not used and its size is 0.

+## Padding

+All padding bits SHOULD be 0.

 ### Uplink fragmentation: From device to SCHC gateway

 In that case the device is the fragmentation transmitter, and the SCHC gateway